 Generally, you will be treated as an employee for Superannuation Guarantee purposes if you are paid salary and wages in return for your labour or services.
 Activities that resulted in you being treated as an employee for the purposes of the Superannuation Guarantee also include holding an office or appointment and performing functions or duties.
-For further information, refer to Superannuation Guarantee Ruling SGR 2005/1 - Superannuation Guarantee Ruling SGR 2005/2 - Superannuation guarantee: work arranged by intermediaries.
+For further information, refer to Superannuation Guarantee Ruling SGR 2005/1 - Superannuation guarantee: who is an employee? and Superannuation Guarantee Ruling SGR 2005/2 - Superannuation guarantee: work arranged by intermediaries.
 These publications are available on our website or to find out how to get a printed copy, see the inside back cover.